2022 Los Angeles Angels season: July

 Reid Detmers was recalled from Salt Lake and made his first start back on July 8.
 During his minor league stint, pitching instructor Buddy Carlyle helped Detmers tweak an error with his mechanics during a videotape session.
 Following the change, Detmers posted a 1.13 ERA across 24 innings in his four July starts.

 Mike Trout and Shohei Ohtani were selected to represent the Angels in the 2022 MLB All-Star Game, their 10th and second career selections respectively.
 Trout was elected as the starter in center field but did not play as he was placed on the 10-day injured list with left ribcage inflammation.
-Ohtani was selected as both a designated hitter and pitcher for the second consecutive season, and fans voted him as the starting DH over Yordan Álvarez.
+Ohtani was selected as both a designated hitter and pitcher for the second consecutive season, and fans voted him as the starting DH over Yordan Alvarez.
 During the game, Ohtani went 1-for-1 with a walk.

 On July 31, Detmers threw an immaculate inning in the second inning of a game against the Rangers, striking out Ezequiel Durán, Kole Calhoun, and Charlie Culberson on nine pitches.
 He followed Sandy Koufax and Mike Fiers as the third player in MLB history to throw a no-hitter and immaculate inning in the same season and became the first to do so as a rookie.